azhar47/fitness/README.md

 ## 📌 **About the Project**
 This project is a **static website** built using **HTML, CSS, and JavaScript**.
 It provides a responsive and visually appealing layout designed for fitness and gym-related websites.

-This template was originally collected  from  **ThemeWagon**, and I have utilized it in my **Master's thesis titled "Website Speed Optimization: A Comparative Study on Static, Dynamic, and WordPress CMS Websites."**
+This template is collected  from  **ThemeWagon**, and I have utilized it in my **Master's thesis titled "Website Speed Optimization: A Comparative Study on Static, Dynamic, and WordPress CMS Websites."**

 Template Source: ThemeWagon - https://themewagon.com/themes/fitness-template